Enhancing PostgreSQL in Kubernetes: Seamless Upgrades with CloudNativePG

 --from-literal=password=AngusYoung1955

-After a few seconds, your pg13 cluster will be up:
+After a few seconds, your pg13 cluster should be up:

 $ kubectl get pods